It's worth asking because comedy dramas are everywhere. If you want to know the difference between a sitcom and comedy drama, go here.

 Rule 6: Don’t Get Caught by the Logic PoliceMake sure every action taken by your characters has a good reason, rather just being a convenient contrivance.
 Everything must make sense to your characters at least.
 It undermines the alternative reality you're trying to build if the audience are saying 'No-one would ever do that'.
 Read more on that HERE.
 Having said that:

 Rule 7: Go Big at the EndAt the very end of the script, it’s surprising how far you can push things, even if they overstep the bounds of logic for a moment.
 This probably isn't your character doing something unbelievable, but more of a sequence of events which act as a topper to the main story.
-Your main character could walk into their living room after the big moment and find it full of mini-wind-up robots that were mention a while ago.
+Your main character could walk into their living room after the big moment and find it full of mini-wind-up robots that were mentioned a while ago.
 How the robots were unpacked and wound up, we don't know but it's right at the end so it's probably fine.
 In the last two minutes, you can get away with an awful lot.
 Having said that: